fimbul-works/vec/VEC3.md

 # Vec3

 A 3D vector implementation with comprehensive mathematical operations and utility methods.
-Includes color representation in RGB.

 ## Constructor